Samurai Deeper Kyo: Characters

-Also known as Hidetada Tokugawa (德川秀忠), he is the heir to the Tokugawa clan, and is also known as "The Shadow Master" for his ability to create multiple copies of himself.
-He first appears alongside White Crow and later challenges Kyoshiro—mistaking him for Kyo—but loses the fight and subsequently joins their group.
+Also known as Hidetada Tokugawa (德川秀忠), he is the heir to the Tokugawa shogunate, and is also known as "The Shadow Master" for his ability to create multiple copies of himself.
+He first appears alongside White Crow and later challenges Kyoshiro—mistaking him for Demon Eyes Kyo—but loses the fight and subsequently joins their group.
 Though he quickly develops romantic feelings for Yuya, his affections are unrequited.